 Taylor’s waist trainer product was originally worn after an accident as a personal solution to support her back while sitting at a sewing machine.

 2010 Taylor opened her 1st production shop in Arlington, TX where she developed and produced her first line of basic and luxury corsets (available for purchase).
-Taylor also took on a consulting position working as a Director of Design and Development for a western boot company.
-Taylor furthered her knowledge of garment manufacturing and construction while working with factories in Leon, Mexico.
+Taylor also took on a consulting position working as a Director of Design and Development for a western boot company, where she furthered her knowledge of garment manufacturing and construction while working with factories in Leon, Mexico.

 rising to the occasion / A personal letter from Taylor

 Turning Personal Struggle into Strength

 Back pain has always been an infrequent issue for me.
 In 2014, I suffered a fall in a horse in a riding accent which left me in intense pain and with minimal options.
 It would take years until I was diagnosed with an inoperable ruptured disk (due to the placement being behind my heart, Fibromyalgia, and essential tremors among a list other things.
 I was told my pain would always be with me an all I could do is learn to manage it.
 This pushed everything over the edge.

 After 2 years of seeing multiple doctors and loads of medication, my body hit a breaking point.
 I could no longer deny that my hands were unsteady and sitting at a sewing machine had become excruciating.

 I made the heartbreaking decision in 2017 to close my shop and attend a full time month-long pain clinic.
 I was taught natural coping strategies such as yoga, meditation, biofeedback and began to learn Tai Chi with Qigong.

 Stepping back and letting go actually became the catalyst for a surprise resurgence of my body’s functions.
 Along with this came a perspective only hardship can bring.
 This period of life led me to learn about my body and become more dedicated to maintaining my personal goals.